-NACA will retrieve a credit report for you, your co-borrower(s), and all members of your household over the age of 21 to review the payment history of debts affecting readiness for homeownership.
-All borrowers and household members must provide a photo ID and a signed authorization form before the credit report is retrieved.
-Your NACA Counselor will closely review the payment histories of the people intending to be on the mortgage (i.e., where "you" is mentioned below, it also applies to any co-borrower).
+NACA will retrieve a credit report for all members of your household over the age of 21 to review the payment history of debts affecting readiness for homeownership.
+All Members must provide a photo ID and a signed authorization form before the credit report is retrieved.
+Your NACA Counselor will closely review the payment histories of the people intending to be on the mortgage (i.e. where "you" is mentioned below, it also applies to any Member).
 This review will include both the debts you currently owe and those you paid-off, including utilities and other accounts that do not show on your credit report.
 It also includes debts that you may be unaware of, such as medical bills that you thought were covered by insurance, or credit card payments owed by your spouse, your child, or someone you co-signed for.
 It will also include co-signed accounts which are evaluated as if they are your accounts.
 Your payment history may be affected by the person or people you co-signed with, if they are not making the payments on time.
 It will still be your responsibility to address this.